Patrick941/MAIProject/notes.md

 16:9
 Debugging importance first
-Why programs fail : a guide to systematic debugging / Andreas Zeller.

 Talk about prior similar non LLM work
 Talk about reason for not testing on people
 Prompt engineering slide